Jonathans35/Jonathans35/README.md

 - 👋 Hi, I’m Jonathan Stanley
-- 👀 I’m interested in data analysis
+- 👀 I’m a huge data enthusiast
-- 🌱 I’m currently learning stuffs related to data
+- 🌱 I’m currently a final year student majoring in Actual Science at University of Indonesia
 - 📫 How to reach me : jonathanstanleyofficial@gmail.com

 <!---